lionkmp/ai64_extractor/README.txt

 using standard Unix tool, "tee" (-a is for append, if needed).

 ai64.php orig_dir dest_dir 2>&1 | tee -a errorlog.txt

+LICENSE

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 CONTACT